—New model predictive control (MPC) methods for electrical drives and power converters.

 Templates:Latex TemplateWord Template

-Accepted papers of PRECEDE-2021 will be published in conference proceedings by IEEE, which will be archived to IEEE Xplore, and indexed by EI and Scopus.
+Accepted papers of PRECEDE-2021 will be published in conference proceedings by IEEE, which will be submitted to the IEEE Xplore Digital Library®.

 Papers will be presented in a combination of parallel sessions and interactive format, depending on the total number of submissions accepted.
 Details of the final presentation format will be available on the conference website at a later date.